 In between experiments involving hapless animals, Hooke set new standards in instrument design.
 Behind his lifelong quest to develop observational instruments like the microscope and the telescope were his religious convictions.
 Using the best instruments, he believed, people could regain the perfect senses that humanity had lost after the expulsion from Eden.
 He mused that mechanical inventions might "improve our other Senses, of hearing, smelling, tasting, touching."

 By the time he started tinkering with microscopes, they had been in use for decades.
-Yet working in the field as early as he did, Hooke may have been the first person to see such a magnified view of much of what he studied: the surprisingly blunt tip of a needle, the irregular ink splotch of a printed period, the minute-mushroom shape of mold.
+Yet working in the field as early as he did, Hooke may have been the first person to see such a magnified view of much of what he studied: the surprisingly blunt tip of a needle, the minute-mushroom shape of mold.
 Before the 19th century, the world's most powerful microscope was the tiny single-lens microscope.
 Hooke may have been the first person to make one of these, and he was the first to describe its manufacture.
 Through a single-lens microscope, one could see objects so tiny they truly were invisible to the human eye, but the device strained Hooke's own eyes.
 Moving on to the compound microscope, he left it to the Dutch microscopist Leeuwenhoek to discover things like bacteria.
 In fact, Hooke may have left more to Leeuwenhoek than he realized; a 2021 study used neutron tomography to examine the shape of Leeuwenhoek's powerful lenses and found a remarkable resemblance to the "exceeding easie to make" ball-shaped lenses Hooke described in 1678.

 Good microscopic observations require adequate light, but when Hooke started using microscopes, no one had figured out a satisfactory method for providing it.
 In his own observations, he discovered that, depending on the light source, a fly's eye might resemble a lattice, or a surface covered with pyramids, cones or "golden Nails."
 He eventually learned to amplify light to his microscope by placing a brine-filled glass globe between the light source and the microscope.
 He called this invention the scotoscope.